GEOS-ESM/GEOSldas/README.md

 ## How to Set Up (Configure) and Run GEOSldas

-a) To run GEOSldas on Milan nodes (SLES15), start with `ssh discover-mil`.

-b) Set up the job as follows:
+Set up the job as follows:

 ```
 cd (build_path)/GEOSldas/install-SLES15/bin